devspace-sh/devspace/README.md

 <summary><b>Automate Repetitive Tasks</b></summary>
 <br>

-Deploying and debugging services with Kubernetes requires a lot of knowledge and forces you to repetedly run command like `kubectl get po` and copy pod ids.
+Deploying and debugging services with Kubernetes requires a lot of knowledge and forces you to repeatedly run commands like `kubectl get po` and copy pod ids back and forth.
 Stop wasting time and let DevSpace automate the tedious parts of working with Kubernetes:
-- DevSpace lets you build multiple images in parallel, tag them automatically and and deploy your entire application including its dependencies with just a single command
+- DevSpace lets you build multiple images in parallel, tag them automatically and and deploy your entire application (including its dependencies) with just a single command
-- Let DevSpace automatically start port-foward and log streaming, so you don't have to get the pod ids and run 10 commands to get everything started.
+- Let DevSpace automatically start port-fowarding and log streaming, so you don't have to constantly copy and paste pod ids or run 10 commands to get everything started.

 <br>
 </details>